-My name is Paweł Sysiak, “pav” for short.
+My name is Paweł or “pav” for short.
 I am scheming how to improve epistemics and collective coordination using technology.
-I am currently working at AI Objectives Institute.
+I am currently working at AI Objectives Institute on Talk to The City.
 I do UI / UX design, wrote AI Revolution 101 and have a background in art.
 Below are the values and directions I care about.

 One of the main efforts of my learning is to figure out how to minimize Cognitive Biases.
 I am sure I suffer from many, especially from the mother of all My-side bias and her children Confirmation bias Hindsight bias Expert trap 🎨 Typical mind fallacy Creator’s bias 🎨.
 So pleassssse help and send Feedback.
 What truths about myself people are trying to avoid telling me?